ScreamingHawk/comfyui-ollama-prompt-encode/README.md

 Smaller models are recommended for faster generation times.

+### Seed

+The seed that will be used to generate the prompt.
+This is useful for generating the same prompt multiple times or ensuring a different prompt is generated each time.

 ### Prepend Tags

 A string that will be prepended to the generated prompt.